About me

 Non-programming languages

 I speak Portuguese, French, and English.
-I'm learning Mongolian right now in preparation for the Luce!
+I'm learning Mongolian right now on the Luce!

-Fun fact: the gender of a Monglian word is determined by its vowels.
+Fun fact: the gender of a Mongolian word is determined by its vowels.
 There are masculine and feminine vowels,

 and a word can only contain those belonging to one set or the other (plus a neutral vowel И).